Reunion and Reconciliation

 It seemed that all the circumstances and "open doors" kept pointing him to Egypt and so Jacob packed up along with all the families and headed for Egypt.
 He stopped along the way at Beersheba where he had lived with his father Isaac.
 It was the last stop along the way, the point of no return, before Egypt.

-He again offers sacrifice and prayers and God once again speaks to him and blesses and encourages him by telling him it's ok to go down and He will bless him there.
+He again offers sacrifice and prayers and God once again speaks, blesses, and encourages Jacob by telling him that he can go down to Egypt and He will bless him there.
 In hindsight we can see some of the advantages for the Israelites to live in Egypt:

 - They would survive the famine.